mailvishal7775-source/mailvishal7775-source/README.md

 #### [SproutIT](https://sproutit.scit.edu)
 - **Role:** Full Stack Developer
-- **Description:** Developed and maintained a university project management portal for SCIT.
-Implemented core features like user authentication, dashboards, and notifications using Node.js, React, and MongoDB.
+- **Description:** Developed and maintained a university project (ie. a event webiste for my committee ) at SCIT.
 - **Note:** _Source code is proprietary and not publicly available.
 Developed as part of my work at SCIT._

 ---